Employee vs. Independent Contractor Classification

 Key Changes for 2025

-- The Freelance Workers Protection Act (FWPA) takes effect on January 1, 2025, establishing baseline standards for contracts between freelance workers and private employers [6].
-This law aims to provide additional protections for independent contractors and freelancers.
+- The Freelance Workers Protection Act (FWPA) takes effect on January 1, 2025.
+It establishes baseline standards for contracts between freelance workers and private employers [6] and aims to provide additional protections for independent contractors and freelancers.

 - ISB 988 introduces increased protections for independent and freelance contractors by imposing minimum contract requirements for hiring entities and independent contractors [8].